wtraylor/modular_megafauna_model/docs/tutor.md

 - Call the plib function \ref declareitem() in \ref Fauna::ParamReader::declare_parameters() (possibly with your own CB_* code).
 - If you wish, add it to `mandatory_global_params` in \ref Fauna::ParamReader::callback() so that it must not be omitted.
 - Extend the example instruction file `data/ins/herbivores.ins`.

-### How to add a new PFT parameter {#sec_page_new_pft_parameter}

-Herbivory-related PFT parameters are declared and parsed by \ref Fauna::ParamReader, but initialized and checked in \ref Fauna::PftParams.

-- Create the member variable in \ref Fauna::PftParams.
-- If the parameters needs its own callback:
-	+ add a new enum item both in \ref parameters.h.
-	+ add a new if statement in \ref Fauna::ParamReader::callback().
-- Declare the parameter in \ref Fauna::ParamReader::declare_parameters() (possibly with your own CB_* code).
-- You can initialize it in \ref Fauna::PftParams::PftParams().
-- Check if the parameter was *parsed* in \ref Fauna::ParamReader::callback().
-There, add it to `mandatory_pft_params` to ensure it is not omitted.
-If it is *not* mandatory, make sure it is initialized with a valid value!
-- Check if the parameter is *valid* in \ref Fauna::PftParams::is_valid().
-- Extend the example instruction files in the directory `data/ins`.

 ### How to add a new HFT parameter {#sec_page_new_hft_parameter}